-

 Cooley Dickinson PFAC Highlighted in Patient Safety Newsletter

-Cooley Dickinson’s PFAC chairperson Cynthia Suopis and VP Operations Tony Scibelliis were highlighted in an edition of the Betsy Lehman Center for Patient Safety’s Patient Safety Beat, an e-newsletter that reports patient safety news and progress in Massachusetts.
+Cooley Dickinson’s former PFAC chairperson Cynthia Suopis and VP Operations Tony Scibelli were highlighted in an edition of the Betsy Lehman Center for Patient Safety’s Patient Safety Beat, an e-newsletter that reports patient safety news and progress in Massachusetts.
 The article focuses on how PFACs, “which serve as the patient voice at hospitals and accountable care organizations, are transitioning from COVID-related conditions to address ongoing concerns, including diversity and inclusion.”

 Read the Patient Safety Beat article